elenab/elenab.github.io/index.md

 ## Welcome to my GitHub Page
-I am a senior full stack software developer with a DevOps mindset.
+I am a Senior Full Stack Software Developer with a DevOps mindset.

 In recent years, my focus has been around Machine Learning Engineering, and I am passionate about creating solutions with great impact.